 Solo appearances include recitals for cello and piano of a wide range of repertoire, performances of Schubert's Arpeggione Sonata in A minor arranged for cello and orchestra, dozens of concerts at Carnegie Hall, and performances in Spain of several works for cello and orchestra including Joseph Haydn's Cello Concerto in C major.
-Andrea is a first prize winner of numerous competitions including the Solo Violoncello Competition Illa de Menorca-FIDAH 2010, the SOR Solo String Concerto Competition 2009, and the National Piano Competition Rio del Oro 2005 in Spain among others.
+Andrea is a first prize winner of numerous competitions including the International Violoncello Competition Illa de Menorca-FIDAH 2010, the SOR Solo String Concerto Competition 2009, and the National Piano Competition Rio del Oro 2005 in Spain among others.
 She was also awarded second and special prize at the XIV Llanes International Cello Competition 2012, and has been sponsored by the Wingate Foundation in the U.K., the Spanish Cello Forum, as well as Juventudes Musicales of Madrid.

 Andrea is a founding member of Trio Appassionata, along with violinist Lydia Chernicoff and pianist Ronaldo Rolim.
 The trio has performed in Carnegie's Weill Recital Hall among other venues in the U.S, Spain, the U.K., Italy, Brazil and China.
 The ensemble released a CD on Odradek Records entitled “gone into night are all the eyes” in 2014.
 Andrea is also a member of the Brandenburg String Trio based in Berlin, and the Manhattan Chamber Players in New York.
 Her mentors have included Maria de Macedo, Lluis Claret, Amit Peled, Marcy Rosen, and Ralph Kirshbaum.
 As part of her Doctorate degree, she also studied composition with John Corigliano.
 Andrea has also been influenced by working closely with Frans Helmerson, Laurence Lesser, Gary Hoffman, Timothy Eddy, Paul Katz, Hans Jorgen Jensen, Donald Weilerstein, Ludmil Angelov, Seth Knopp, Thomas Demenga, Miklós Perényi, and Leon Fleisher.